The Purchasing Office is committed to Sustainability and is proud to present our Sustainability Successes.

 Costs were reduced by 38% by moving to these eco-friendly products.
 These products reduce or eliminate unwanted organic materials (sludge) in water drainage systems and grease traps safely and effectively.
 Ultimately, they improve system performance for the car wash bays by reducing maintenance costs.

-For more information on Sustainability, please visit the Office of Sustainability's Website below:
+For more information on sustainability, please visit the Climate Action, Sustainability, and Resiliency website.